Gap Insurance Refund

 What is GAP insurance?

-Guaranteed Asset Protection (Shortfall or Motor Equity Insurance) is an optional add on insurance product that should help cover the difference between insurance pay-out & your finance shortfall amount you have left on your loan, should your car get written off/ damaged in an accident or in the unfortunate event your car was stolen!
+Guaranteed Asset Protection (Shortfall or Motor Equity Insurance) is an optional add on insurance or junk insurance product that should help cover the difference between insurance pay-out & your finance shortfall amount you have left on your loan, should your car get written off/ damaged in an accident or in the unfortunate event your car was stolen!
 The name GAP insurance really makes a lot of sense seeing as that’s exactly what it does; it covers you for the gap amount, Easy!

 Sometimes the insurer can pay out less that what is remaining on the car loan, as it’s all about the equity of the car in the insurers eyes vs how much is left to pay off leaving a potential negative equity as the car may depreciate over time at a much faster rate than you can pay it off.

 Now… this depends, if you have agreed the value of your car also the reverse can happen and you may get a much bigger pay out from the insurer than the car is worth, Winning!

 Gap insurance is a product that should be offered as a choice when taking out a loan to buy a car.
 It is sold suggesting it will give you peace of mind if you were ever in the situation of not being able to cover the full amount owing on your car finance agreement and want to avoid and cover the event of having to pay off a car you no longer have!
 Now here’s the tricky part, it isn’t uncommon for lenders to sneakily add this extra product in to your original car loan paperwork as if it were part of the package, and not an optional extra cost.
 Or even worse, add the insurance in to the loan payments of your car finance amount totally unknowingly to you.
 Yes, this happens!